hedric/dotfiles/README.md

 # dotfiles
+My dotfiles.

-My dotfiles, inspiration taken from other vim wizards, edited to my own taste.
+.vimrc: Inspiration taken from other vim wizards, edited to my own taste.